Data journalist. Watchdog reporter. Educator.

 She returned to USA Today in a contract position, working from Minnesota, as part of their data team.
 She was the primary reporter on a series of business stories called, "Where the Jobs Are."

-In March 2015, Webster joined the Minneapolis Star Tribune as its data editor.
-She has been a key player in numerous projects, including "Denied Justice", "Shielded by the Badge", "A Cry for Help" and "Students in flight," as well as smaller-scale enterprise stories on housing, teen deaths, school segregation, police misconduct payouts, and a variety of other topics.
+In March 2015, Webster joined the Star Tribune as its data editor.
+She has been a key player in numerous projects, including Pulitzer-finalist "Denied Justice", "Shielded by the Badge", "A Cry for Help" and "Students in flight," as well as smaller-scale enterprise stories on housing, teen deaths, school segregation, police misconduct payouts, and a variety of other topics.
 She also launched Data Drop, a weekly, data-driven, digital-first series.